SparshamCharitableSociety/sparsham/_collections/_blog/2018-09-07-Relief-Kits-distribution-at-Kollengode-Tribal-Settlement.md

-   The interactive session was started after the lunch.
-People were gathered and we had a formal meeting with the representatives from their welfare organizations.
-The meeting was presided by one of the leader from their welfare organizations and RJ Manu was honored as the chief guest of the meeting.The native speakers including Madhavettan, helped us to understand their current troubles and challenges faced by the people residing over there.
-Also they informed their bad experiences with some other NGO which offered charity activities.
+  After lunch, the interactive session began.
+We conducted a formal meeting with representatives from their welfare organisations once the crowd had arrived.
+The conference was presided over by one of their welfare organization's leaders, and RJ Manu was honoured as the meeting's principal guest.
+The native speakers, particularly Madhavettan, assisted us in comprehending their current difficulties and the problems that the people who live there face.
+They also shared their negative experiences with other non-profits that provided charitable services.

 ![OrganizingKits1]({{ site.url }}/images/2018/9/KollengodeDistributionKit/OrganizingKits1.jpeg)

-   They are on a hunger strike from the last four months to re-issue their certificates which ensures they belongs to tribal community and ensures the privileges available to them.
-Sparsham offered all the help with in our limits by expressing our solidarity to their activities.
-RJ Manu delivered an inspiration speech mentioning the eminent persons from the tribal communities.
+   They've been on a hunger strike for the past four months, demanding that their certificates be reissued, ensuring that they are members of the tribal community and may take use of the benefits offered to them.
+Sparsham extended every assistance within our means by expressing our support for their efforts.
+RJ Manu gave an energising address in which he mentioned prominent members of the tribal groups.

 ![OrganizingKits2]({{ site.url }}/images/2018/9/KollengodeDistributionKit/OrganizingKits2.jpeg)

-   Sayuj,Nithun, Prajesh and Vishnu represented the Sparsham and provided some information about Sparsham and also discussed various topics like importance of hygienic environments.
-Also discussed about the importance of education to the next generation.
-We are happy that all the children in the settlement are school going and a few of them attending college also.
+   Sparsham was represented by Sayuj, Nithun, Prajesh, and Vishnu, who delivered information about Sparsham as well as discussing numerous themes such as the necessity of sanitary settings.
+Education's significance for future generations was also emphasised.
+We are pleased that all the children in the settlement are enrolled in school, with a few of them also attending college.

 ![InteractiveSession]({{ site.url }}/images/2018/9/KollengodeDistributionKit/InteractiveSession.jpeg)

-The function was held in a small hall which is using for multipurpose activities including marriages, but it doesn't have any bathroom facilities.
-Along with a request to aid them to arrange bathroom facilities and they requested to conduct awareness sessions.
-In reply to these requests, Sayuj informed that these request will be present at the Executive Committee (EC) and will act on it based on the EC's decision.
-The meeting ended with a vote of thanks to the chair.
+The event was hosted in a tiny hall that is utilised for a variety of activities, including weddings, but lacks restroom facilities.
+They also requested that awareness programmes be held in addition to assisting them in arranging restroom facilities.
+In response to these requests, Sayuj stated that he will send them to the Executive Committee (EC) for consideration, and that they will act on them based on the EC's decision.
+The meeting came to a close with a vote of gratitude for the chairperson.

 ![Distribution]({{ site.url }}/images/2018/9/KollengodeDistributionKit/Distribution.jpg)

-**Thanks & Hugs !**

-Thanks to Madavettan, and other leaders from the tribal settlement to give us an opportunity to stand with the community and for the delicious lunch.
-R J Manu, from Calicut for accepting our humble request and changing his schedules and be part of the event & also for inspirational speech.
-All the friends who are not part of Sparsham, worked with us to make this event grand success.
-Hugs to all those , who joined to raise the funds for purchasing these items.
+**Many thanks and Hugs!**

+Thank you to Madavettan and other tribe leaders for allowing us to stand with the community and for providing a lovely lunch.
+Thank you to R.J.
+Manu of Calicut for accepting our humble request and rescheduling his schedule to attend the event, as well as for his motivational remarks.
+Thank you to all our friends who aren't Sparsham members but helped us make this event a huge success.
+Thank you to everyone who helped raise funds to purchase these products.

 ![SparshamTeam]({{ site.url }}/images/2018/9/KollengodeDistributionKit/SparshamTeam.jpeg)